Bruno-Diego/CodeInstitutePortfolio1/README.md

   - [Balsamiq](https://balsamiq.com/)
       - Used to create the wireframes for the project
   - [Coloors](https://coolors.co/)
-      - Used to create a colour palette for the design.
+      - Used to create a color palette for the design.
   - [Favicon.io](https://favicon.io/)
       - Used to create favicon's for my website.
   - [Color Contrast Accessibility Validator](https://color.a11y.com/)
-      - Allowed me to test the colour contrast of my webpage.
+      - Allowed me to test the color contrast of my webpage.
   - [W3C Markup Validation Service](https://validator.w3.org/)
       - Used to validate all HTML code written and used in this webpage.
   - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input)